 The approval rates of the ex post 2020 resolutions regarding the Chief Executive Officers differed compared to those previously observed.
 In order to meet the expectations of stakeholders, the structure of non-financial criteria was simplified, with a special focus on CSR criteria.
-The transparency, clarity and measurability of the selected criteria were improved as part of the ex ante policy presented at the beginning of the present chapter (see page 99 of the Universal Registration Document).
+The transparency, clarity and measurability of the selected criteria were improved as part of the ex ante policy presented at the beginning of the present chapter (see page 99).